Gavin Henson opts to join Cardiff Blues

 The utility back is thought to have been recruited primarily as a fly-half, although Henson has won the majority of his 33 Wales caps at inside centre but has also impressed at full-back.

-Henson was selected for the 2005 British and Irish Lions tour to New Zealand, playing in the
+Henson was selected for the 2005 British and Irish Lions tour to New Zealand, playing in the second Test defeat in Wellington.

 The Blues currently have Scotland fly-half Dan Parks and former Wales stand-off Ceri Sweeney in their squad, while Lions and Wales star Jamie Roberts has been in tremendous form in the number 12 shirt during the World Cup.